Forest Ecology Field Crew Member

 Transportation

-The crew will be provided a vehicle.
-Ability and willingness to contribute to the driving duties will be viewed favorably.
-Travel to field sites will require highway driving as well as driving on rough, remote, poorly-signed backcountry roads.
+Crew members will be expected to share in driving a UC Davis fleet vehicle to the field sites.
+Field hitches will begin and end at UC Davis.
+Travel to field sites will require extensive highway driving as well as driving on rough, remote, poorly-signed backcountry roads.

 Equipment and gear